rayeberechi/RayBank-landing-page/README.md

     ## Known Issues

 - While the layout is very responsive, the hamburger menu for mobile navigation is not functional yet.
-This feature will be added after the current assignments are validated.
+This feature will be added after this submission is validated.

     ## Future Enhancements